contentstack/cli/packages/contentstack/README.md

                                           <options: disable|current>
       --personalize-project-name=<value>  (optional) Provide a unique name for the Personalize project.
       --replace-existing                  Replaces the existing module in the target stack.
-      --skip-app-recreation               (optional) Skips the recreation of private apps if they already exist.
       --skip-assets-publish               Skips asset publishing during the import process.
       --skip-audit                        Skips the audit fix that occurs during an import operation.
       --skip-entries-publish              Skips entry publishing during the import process